Dimezis/BlurView/README.md

            .setBlurAlgorithm(new RenderScriptBlur(this))
            .setBlurRadius(radius)
            .setBlurAutoUpdate(true)
-           .setHasFixedTransformationMatrix(true);
+           .setHasFixedTransformationMatrix(true); // Or false if it's in a scrolling container or might be animated
 ```

 Always try to choose the closest possible root layout to BlurView.
 This will greatly reduce the amount of work needed for creating View hierarchy snapshot.

-You can use `setHasFixedTransformationMatrix` in case if you are not animating your BlurView, or not putting it in the scrolling container, this might slightly improve the performance as BlurView won't have to recalculate its coordinates on each frame.
+You can use `setHasFixedTransformationMatrix(true)` in case if you are not animating your BlurView, or not putting it in the scrolling container, this might slightly improve the performance as BlurView won't have to recalculate its coordinates on each frame.

 DO NOT set `View.LAYER_TYPE_HARDWARE` or `View.LAYER_TYPE_SOFTWARE` on the BlurView.
 It's not supported (even though it could be), because it wouldn't bring any performance benefits.